Mr & Mrs Bund (Weekend Brunch)

-The award-wining Mr & Mrs Bund (we usually called it MMB) is one of the most famous restaurants in Shanghai.
-Opened by the genius chef Paul Pairet, who also owns the mysteries Ultraviolet.
+The award-wining Mr & Mrs Bund (MMB) is one of the most famous restaurants in Shanghai.
+Opened by the genius chef Paul Pairet, who also owns the mysteries restaurant Ultraviolet.
 MMB located in the heritage Bund 18 building, the saucy green and red color is a classical match here.
 I have been to MMB several times and it is always one of my favorite restaurants in Shanghai.
 After its renovation early last year, MMB opened for weekend brunch.
 Besides the regular menu, a brunch menu with new egg dishes is also available.

 Rather than the cute and relax decor of a red-and-green tone, the new MMB is more elegant and formal than before.
 Blue armchairs, grey table cloths, red high chairs at the larger tables, fancy and relax.
 Although it is a fine dining restaurant on the bund, you don't necessarily need to dress up formal, just be yourself and you will find all the servers wear causual uniforms.